News And Advice From The Leading Thousand Oaks Tree Trimming Company

-Are the trees in your yard lush and green, plagued with brown leaves and damaged bark or somewhere in between?
+Are the trees in your yard lush and green, or are they plagued with brown leaves and damaged bark — or are they somewhere in between?
 If yours fall into that last description, it’s good to brush up on some basics to help you diagnose the problem

 Trees can be affected by both diseases and insects.
 We’ll first take a look at diseases and then next month turn to insect problems.
 In either case, if you notice a problem with your trees, it’s wise to start examining them and taking notes.
 That’s the first step in selecting an appropriate treatment.